grimme-lab/xtb_docs/source/enso_doc/enso_usage.rst

   you are not missing a conformer which is high lying in energy at GFNn-xTB level.
 (See :ref:`backup <flags_settings>`)
 * The conformer might be wrongly sorted into a different conformer group by CREST and counted as a rotamer.
-  To check this you can resort the complete CRE (including all rotamers and conformers) and check if the thresholds employed in the CREGEN sorting routine changes the CRE (See :ref:`crestxmpl` )
+  To check this you can resort the complete CRE (including all rotamers and conformers) and check if the thresholds employed in the CREGEN sorting routine changes the CRE.

   .. code-block:: bash

       crest coord -cregen crest_rotamers_6.xyz -bthr 12 -nmr > cregen.out

   Here you have to inspect the printout and check if grouping/sorting of conformers is correct.
   If you find that there were conformers wrongly grouped because of sorting-thresholds not suitable for the investigated system.
 You have to rerun the ENSO calculation on the new ensemble file.